retrixe/heliodor/README.md

 - Option 1: Copy the components you want out of the library.\
   [Follow the Apache License 2.0 conditions.](https://en.wikipedia.org/wiki/Apache_License#Licensing_conditions)
-- Option 2: Add the repository as a git submodule.\
-  If doing so, please exempt it from your linting and formatting rules.

-I may publish this library in nightly versions for installation via `npm` in the future, so keep a lookout for that if you are pursuing Option 2 (since the project scaffolding will almost certainly break that setup when I do).
+- Option 2: Install nightly versions of Heliodor from npm via `npm install heliodor` and import the components you want to use.\
+  Alternatively, use `yarn add heliodor` or `pnpm add heliodor` if you prefer those package managers.

 ## documentation